queryluke/masseffect-5e-data/data/rules/starting-equipment.md

 order: 1
 ---
 When you create your character, you receive equipment based on a combination of your class and background.
-Alternatively, you can start with a number of credits based on your race and spend them on items from the lists in this section.
+Alternatively, you can start with a number of credits based on your species and spend them on items from the lists in this section.
 See the [Choose Equipment](/manual/character-creation#choose-equipment) section of __Step-by-step Characters__ for more information on using racial starting credits.